NSNolan/LockerRoom/README.md

 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
 - Encrypted lockboxes cannot be deleted within Locker Room.
 But can be removed using the filesystem.
 - The entire encrypted lockbox content is read into memory when creating its lockbox metadata for UI presentation.
-- Disk image routines are tightly coupled within `UnencryptedLockbox` create and destory function.
+- Disk image routines are tightly coupled within `UnencryptedLockbox` create and destory functions.

 ### Future Enhancements